ShawonAshraf/bd-cellnum-validator/README.md

  - returns `true` if the cell number is valid and `false` otherwise.

 ## Changelog
 - `1.0.1` : Now supports cell phone numbers with country code.
+- `3.0.0` : Now supports validation for new GP numbers with 013 code.
 ## License
 MIT